swiftlang/swift-org-website/install/linux/_tarball.md

    The `swift-<VERSION>-<PLATFORM>.tar.gz` file is the toolchain itself.
    The `.sig` file is the digital signature.

-0. If you are downloading Swift packages **for the first time**, import the PGP keys into your keyring:
+0. If you are downloading Swift packages **for the first time**, use one of the following commands to import the Pretty Good Privacy (PGP) keys into your keyring. *You can skip this step if you have imported the keys in the past.*

 {% assign all_keys_file = 'all-keys.asc' %}
 {% assign automatic_signing_key_file = 'automatic-signing-key-4.asc' %}